 Getting to Thailand is not inexpensive but the relatively low cost after you arrive makes the trip more affordable.
-Thai baht is the currency in Thailand.
+The Thai baht is the currency in Thailand.
 As of this writing, one Thai baht is an awesome $.029.
 You read it correctly!
 However, expect to pay “normal” travel costs for lodging and food in Bangkok.
 The costs go down significantly when you reach the outlying areas.
-You can discover rooms in Bangkok for 400 THB, or a hotel for 1350 THB.
+You can discover rooms in Bangkok for 400 THB ($11.60), or a hotel for 1350 THB ($39.15).
 This may not be the norm so do not plan your costs according to this.
 Be prepared for Western rates as travel to Thailand becomes more frequent by those in the United States.

 Khao Yai National Park

-The first national park and the third largest national park of Thailand, Khao Yai National Park offers over 50 kilometers (or 31 miles) of hiking trails.
+It is the third largest national park in Thailand and contains over 50 kilometers (or 31 miles) of hiking trails.
 You can go on a night safari and admire the abundant fauna.
-If you are up for it, you can trek to the Wang Haew Falls and get a glimpse of the dinosaur footprint
+If you are up for it, you can trek to Wang Haew Falls and get a glimpse of the dinosaur footprint.

 The park is also home to lavish sites including the fauna and some gorgeous waterfalls.
-It is a site worth seeing and is one of the best of Thailand.
+It is a site worth seeing and is one of the best in Thailand.

 The Grand Palace

-A complex located at the heart of Bangkok, this is another site that you must do in Thailand.
-The building exudes in majesty, greatness, and holiness.
-You’ve never been to Thailand if you’ve never been here.
-It is the setting of the Rodgers and Hammerstein play The King and I. The play was set in Siam which was officially renamed Thailand in 1949.
+It was the setting of the Rodgers and Hammerstein play The King and I. The play was set in Siam which was officially renamed Thailand in 1949.

-Ko Lanta is a district in Krabi Province in the southern region of Thailand consisting of 3 major islands and 50 other smaller islands.
+Ko Lanta is a district in Krabi Province in the southern region of Thailand consisting of 3 major islands and 50 other smaller islands in the Andaman Sea.
 The largest island, Ko Lanta Yai has 9 white sandy beaches spanning the entire west coast.
-These beaches along with the forests and tropical jungles are what many tourists flock to.
-This area is popular with the younger crowd as well as with seniors.

-Another UNESCO World Heritage Site, Ayutthaya became the second capital of Siam (Thailand) after Sukhothai.
-It was destroyed in the 18th century but the remains hint at the splendor of the past.
-Its monasteries and towers are incredible.
+The monasteries and towers are incredible.
 The urban organization of Ayutthaya will amaze you.
-Those who developed of this ancient city planned the street and canals well.
+Those who developed this ancient city planned the street and canals well.